 Rather than go to extremes, all you need to do is maintain your own life and show the person you’re dating that you like him or her but your world doesn’t revolve around them.
 Being independent and confident in this way are two very attractive traits that will make you more alluring.
 Men enjoy the chase, so using these tactics will encourage them to move towards someone who is just out of their grasp.
 Women are more attracted to confident men who don’t smother them.
 It is less about playing hard to get and more about both of you looking forward to next date without exhausting the honeymoon period.

 To flirt or not to flirt?

 Making your date jealous by flirting with someone else is sometimes seen as the perfect way to play it cool: supposedly your date will respond positively to the perceived competition.
 However, such behaviour could also lead them to show you the door.

 Instead of playing these games, work on the assumption that your date is with you for a reason.
 If you feel complacency creeping in, maybe it’s time to rethink your date and place value on yourself over his or her opinion of you.

 Non-negotiable deal breakers

-The important thing to remember is that dating is fun.
-What is great about eHarmony is they have put the effort into designing a system that aims to pair you with someone who is a good match so that you don’t have to worry about playing it cool or not.
-Game plans are for use in sports; if you stay positive and are opposite a date that is a good fit for you, then you’ll be too busy having a wonderful time to concern yourself with the trivialities of who rings whom after the date because it will flow naturally.
-And if it doesn’t, there is always another date waiting to be matched to you.
-So stop playing it cool and just be yourself, because an unshakeable belief in yourself and way of being is more attractive than any game.
+It’s important to remember that dating should be fun.
+At eharmony, they have designed a system that places a huge emphasis on compatibility, so that you don’t have to worry about playing it cool or not.
+Your should be too busy having a wonderful time to concern yourself with who rings whom after the date because.
+It should flow naturally and if it doesn’t, there is always another date waiting to be matched to you.
+So stop playing it cool and just be yourself, because that is more attractive than any game.